webrecorder/browsertrix/frontend/docs/docs/user-guide/getting-started.md

 # Your First Crawl

 Let’s crawl your first webpage!
-Start by opening up a webpage that you’d like to crawl and note the URL for later.
+This guide will walk you through the basic steps for setting up a webpage crawl.

 ## Accessing your dashboard